 Full Retail Competition (FRC) began in the Victorian electricity market on 13 January 2002.
 This means customers who use less than 40 megawatts of electricity a year could from that point forward choose their electricity retailer (customers who used more than 40 megawatt hours of electricity a year were already able to choose their retailer).

 Regardless of who your retailer is, CitiPower or Powercor will remain your electricity distributor while you live or operate a business within one of our network areas.

-CitiPower and Powercor is focussed on providing a safe, reliable and cost effective electricity supply to meet our customers’ current and future needs.
+CitiPower and Powercor is focused on providing a safe, reliable and cost effective electricity supply to meet our customers’ current and future needs.

 Electricity service difficulties and faults

 Electricity service difficulties and faults should be directed to CitiPower on 13 12 80.

 Electricity service difficulties and faults should be directed to Powercor on 13 24 12.